CBFM/docs/git_intro.md

 	./raxmlHPC -help | less

 if it worked correctly you will get the help screen for RAxML.
-Now, anytime there is a new release, you can simply pull in the changes with *git pull*, and rerun the make command to have the latest version.
+Now, anytime there is a new release, you can simply pull in the changes with `git pull`, and rerun the `make -f Makefile.gcc` command to have the latest version.

+***

 On a side note, Github has some great features.
-Make sure to 'follow' your favorite developers and 'star' your favorite packages.
+Make sure to *follow* your favorite developers and *star* your favorite packages.
 That will provide you with notifications any time those repositories are updated.

 ***
 <a name="useful"></a>